 Background

-Take note that this is a PRO feature and requires a license to work.
+This is a PRO feature and requires a license to work.
 If you haven’t got one, it’s time to upgrade to a PRO plan.

 Enabling Automatic Backup